I always wanted to visit Uzbekistan

 First meal, what a warm welcome!

 Later in the evening, it was time to have the first meal in Tashkent.
 Food in Uzbekistan is delicious especially if you’re a meat lover (if you’re a vegetarian then sorry but good luck).
-Locals recommended that I try a local Uzbek cuisine restaurant called “Khiva Restaurant” that is located inside Hyatt Regency hotel.
+Locals recommended that I try a local Uzbek cuisine restaurant called “Khiva Restaurant” which is located inside the Hyatt Regency hotel.
 The restaurant has a beautiful atmosphere and the service was extremely professional (it almost felt like a fine dining service).
 The appetizer I had was very tasty and it’s called Suzma.
 It’s kind of similar to the Persian dish “Mast-o-Khiar” though.
 The bread was freshly baked and tasted so good.
 However, the main dish was minced lamb with spices (It’s called Lyulya kebab) and it wasn’t as superb as I expected.
-It was still an excellent experience overall but I would say, I had tastier dishes in other cities in Uzbekistan than in Tashkent and I will talk about that in details in my future blogs.
+It was still an excellent experience overall but I would say, I had tastier dishes in other cities in Uzbekistan than in Tashkent and I will talk about that in detail in my future blogs.

 Tashkent metro, one of the most beautiful in the world

 Tashkent metro opened in 1977, it was the 7th metro system to be built in the former USSR.
 The design of Tashkent metro stations is so beautiful that many of these metro stations became tourist attractions.
-In my second day in Tashkent, I started my metro tour in Kosmonavtlar station which was built in 1985 to honour the cosmonauts of the Soviet Union.
+On my second day in Tashkent, I started my metro tour in Kosmonavtlar station which was built in 1985 to honour the cosmonauts of the Soviet Union.
 I bought a ticket for only 1400 Uzbek Som (0.13 USD only – It’s very cheap).
-I visited many metro systems in former Soviet Union; in Moscow, Minsk, Kiev, St. Petersburg, Kharkiv, and many other cities.
-I thought that Moscow metro is the most beautiful I’ve seen and I still think that it is the most beautiful but if I want to choose one metro station and call it my absolute favourite in the world, it would Kosmonavtlar station in Tashkent.
+I visited many metro systems in the former Soviet Union; in Moscow, Minsk, Kiev, St. Petersburg, Kharkiv, and many other cities.
+I thought that the Moscow metro is the most beautiful I’ve seen and I still think that it is the most beautiful but if I want to choose one metro station and call it my absolute favourite in the world, it would Kosmonavtlar station in Tashkent.
 When I was there, admiring the beauty of the station and staring at Gagarin’s images, I felt the greatness and the magnificence of an empire that had some glorious achievements such as being the first nation to send a man to space.
-While admiring the magnificence of the place, I remembered someone’s quote who once said “Whoever wants the Soviet Union back probably has no brain but whoever doesn’t miss the Soviet Union definitely has no heart”.
+While admiring the magnificence of the place, I remembered someone who once said “Whoever wants the Soviet Union back probably has no brain but whoever doesn’t miss the Soviet Union definitely has no heart”.

 I continued my metro tour and visited other stations such as Pushkin (named after the famous Russian poet), Alisher Novoiy Station which has a beautiful Islamic art design, metro Ozbekistan, and some others.
-It was like going back in time and if I visit Tashkent again, I think the first thing I will do is visiting Kosmonavtlar station again.
+It was like going back in time and if I visit Tashkent again, I think the first thing I will do is visit Kosmonavtlar station again.
 Words can’t say how beautiful that station is.